Attyuttam/AlgorithmicTrading/README.md

      - We finally convert this dataframe to an excel file('Recommended Trades') which is ready for download

 2. Quantitative Momentum Investing Strategy
-   - In the project, we are not just dividing the portfolio size by the price of each share to get the number of stocks to buy but here, we find out the 50 most valuable stocks to buy on the basis of their collective performance in one year, six month, three month and one month.
+   - In this project, we are not just dividing the portfolio size by the price of each share to get the number of stocks to buy but here, we find out the 50 most valuable stocks to buy on the basis of their collective performance in one year, six month, three month and one month.
 So the steps we follow to achieve this is as (NOTE: I am skipping the part where we attach IEX_CLOUD_TOKEN etc as we have already discussed that in the first project):
       - Import the necessary libraries
       - Get all the stock tickers from the excel that we have.
       - We create a data frame with the columns: